Pouch Review

 Other Ingredients

-• pH adjusters (enhance nicotine absorption)
+• pH adjusters (faster nicotine absorption)

 Our Assessment: "Tobacco-free" is accurate but misleading from a health perspective.
-The nicotine itself—the problematic ingredient—is pharmacologically identical.
+The nicotine itself, the problematic ingredient, is pharmacologically identical.

 Health & Safety Analysis